open-telemetry/opentelemetry-js/packages/opentelemetry-exporter-collector/README.md

 provider.register();
 ```

+To see how to generate credentials, you can refer to the script used to generate certificates for tests [here](./test/certs/regenerate.sh)

 Note, that this will only work if TLS is also configured on the server.

 ## Running opentelemetry-collector locally to see the traces